versatil56/advent-of-code-2021/README.md

 (light are glowing in the terminal!)

-# Merry Christmas!!!:
+# Merry Christmas,lets sing a carol!!!:
-If you look for the solutions then go to `spec.js` - `EVERYTHING (yep, thats right)` will be there!
+You will find the `jest` lyrics on `spec.js` - enjoy it!